101 Weather And Home Weather Station Facts & Tips You Need To Know

 In short, yes!
 You should have heard the stories by now, especially during a heatwave, that roads have become so hot that it actually started melting and sticking to the wheels of vehicles.
 And it is no exaggeration.

-Normally at 50° Celsius, bitumen starts to soften which causes the road surface to loose its ability to keep its shape.
+Normally at 50° Celsius, bitumen starts to soften, which causes the road surface to lose its ability to keep its shape.
 This leads to the soft and sticky road surface, often described as the road melting.

 Roads in different countries will respond differently to weather conditions, as construction companies can change the make-up and combination of materials used in the construction of a road's surface to best suit the average temperatures of a specific region.

 (This is why roads in Australia will be able to tolerate much higher temperatures than those made Norway when constructed to suit local needs.)

 49) What Exactly Is The Ozone Layer And How Does It Protect Us